MODIGLIANI, MEMORIES AND MODERN SENSUAL MUSES AT ANTONIO MARRAS A/W 19/20

 A man and a woman totally dressed in Marras, of course, played an important part in the scene with a moving performance: reading the letters from Amedeo Modigliani during the show, in the Italian language.
 It was so intense, that emotional tears run down our cheeks (thank goodness we wore waterproof mascara!).

 Sunday was the day of his latest fashion show, and it also highlighted the importance of this day, visually narrated through Marras + Modigliani’s father’s eyes.

-The designer stated indeed that “this happens because moments in life of men and women who worked in the mine, mostly in the dark, found the highest splendour moment on Sunday, the day of celebration.”
+The designer stated indeed that “this happens because moments in the life of men and women who worked in the mine, mostly in the dark, found the highest splendor moment on Sunday, the day of celebration.”